darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 : Fine-tune the strength of the denoising.
 The default value has been chosen to maximize the peak signal-to-noise ratio.
 It's mostly a matter of taste -- whether you prefer a low noise level at the cost of fine details, or you accept more noise to better preserve fine detail.

 preserve shadows (advanced mode only)
-: Lower this control to denoise the shadows more agressively.
+: Lower this control to denoise the shadows more aggressively.
 Usually, as noise increases, you will need to decrease this parameter.

 bias correction (advanced mode only)
 : Correct any color cast that may appear in the shadows.
 Increase this value if dark shadows appear too green, decrease if they appear too purple.